nortonsolutions/redrockCodecamp/seed/challenges-creation/virtual-life/virtual-life-01-app.md

 	* In the body complete the following
 		* Create a script link to the animate-world.js library
 		* Create a script link to your world.js script file
-		* Create a script element call animateWorld() passing your world object
+		* Create a script element and call animateWorld() passing your world object
 				<body>
 					<script src="http://brickhousecodecamp.org/educationMaterials/workbenchProjects/phase-i/virtual-life-01-app/animate-world.js"></script>
 					<script src="world.js"></script>